EI-CoreBioinformatics/mikado/docs/Usage/Pick.rst

                             but also split when both ORFs lack BLAST hits - split: split multi-orf transcripts regardless of what BLAST data is available. (default: None)

+    Options related to the output files.:
+      --subloci_out SUBLOCI_OUT
+      --monoloci_out MONOLOCI_OUT
+      --loci_out LOCI_OUT   This output file is mandatory.
+If it is not specified in the configuration file, it must be provided here.
+                            (default: None)
+      --prefix PREFIX       Prefix for the genes.
+Default: Mikado (default: None) --source SOURCE       Source field to use for the output files. (default:
+                            None)

     Log options:
       -l LOG, --log LOG     File to write the log to.
 Default: decided by the configuration file. (default: None)